kirkgio92/CB8/PokemonCard_React_Project/README.md

 ## The main project is located here https://github.com/kirkgio92/PokemonCard_React_Project
-This is just the folder for the handover of the project for Edjemony.
+This is just the folder for the handover of the project for Edgemony.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).